 The closest number the distributor offers in a pack is 1000, and its price is 98$.

 If you go for hidden fasteners, you'll need half the number of the screws:

 In this case, the hidden fasteners we need are available in a pack of 500.

-To know the total cost of the boards, we need multiply the price of one board by the total number of boards.
-If one board costs $7:
+To know the cost of boards, we need multiply the price of one - let's say 7$ by the number of boards:

 To know the cost of decking, let's add the price of the pack of screws to the price of boards: